christofferaakre/split_manga_pages/readme.md

 6. For convenience, put the script somewhere in your system path.

 ## Usage
-Call the script with `python3` and supply the necessary command line arguments.
+Run the executable from the command line with the appropriate command line arguments
 ### Command line arguments
 | Argument  |  Required | Description |
 |:-:|---|---|